Cinerama: Drawbacks

 The Cinerama system had some obvious drawbacks.
 If one of the films should break, it had to be repaired with a black slug exactly equal to the missing footage.
 Otherwise, the corresponding frames would have had to be cut from the other three films (the other two picture films plus the soundtrack film) in order to preserve synchronization.
 The use of zoom lenses was impossible since the three images would no longer match.
 Perhaps the greatest limitation of the process is that the picture looks natural only from within a rather limited "sweet spot."
 Viewed from outside the sweet spot, the picture can look distorted.
+Furthermore, while the screen was a continuous curve, the projected image itself was a polygonal triptych, which often resulted in the combined image appearing bent or creased.
+Finally, any misalignment of the two intersections of the three films was quite noticeable which prompted the use of a vertical element at these intersections (tree, lamp pole, etc) to hide this flaw.

 The system also required a bit of improvisation on the part of the film producers.
 It was not possible to film any scene where any part of the scene was close to the camera, as the fields of view no longer met exactly.
 Further, any close-up material had a noticeable bend in it at the joins.
 It was also difficult to film actors talking to each other where both were in shot, because when they looked at each other when filmed, the resultant image showed the actors appearing to look past each other, particularly if they appeared on different films.
 Early directors sidestepped this latter problem by only shooting one actor at a time and cutting between them.
 Later directors worked out where to have the actors looking to create a natural shot.
 Each actor was required not to look at their fellow actor, but at a predetermined cue place instead.